XTLS/go-win7/README.md

-# Patched Go toolchain for Windows 7
+# Patched Go SDK for Windows 7

-The Go toolchain with patches that can run on Windows 7.
+The Go SDK with patches that can run on Windows 7.
 Only reverted some modifications from [Go](https://github.com/golang/go).

 If you need other pre-built binaries that does not found in Release, you can fork and build it.